Anaswar-ash/Pre-Stocked/README.md

     ```

 3.  **Set up your environment variables:**
-    Create a `.env` file in the project root and add the following, replacing the placeholder values with your actual credentials:
+    Create a `.env` file in the `api` directory and add the following, replacing the placeholder values with your actual credentials:
     ```
     FLASK_SECRET_KEY='a_super_secret_key'
     DATABASE_URL='postgresql://user:password@host:port/database'